Eloise2000/QRTX/README.md

 3. Run QRTX execution strategies

 For more details, you can refer to [RTX & CrowdNav Getting Started Guide](https://github.com/Starofall/RTX/wiki/RTX-&-CrowdNav-Getting-Started-Guide)

+### Abstractions
+QRTX has the following abstractions that can be implemented for any given service:
+* PreProcessor - To handle Big Data volumes of data, this is used to reduce the volume
+    * Example: Spark
+* DataProviders - A source of data to be used in an experiment
+    * Example: KafkaDataProvider, HTTPRequestDataProvider
+* ChangeProviders - Communicates experiment knobs/variables to the target system
+    * Example: KafkaChangeProvider, HTTPRequestChangeProvider
+* ExecutionStrategy - Define the process of an experiment
+    * Example: Sequential, Gauss-Process-Self-Optimizing, Linear
+* ExperimentDefinition - A experiment is defined in a python file
+    * See `./experiment-specification/experiment.py`

 ### Supported execution strategies
 * Start training process: `python qrtx.py start Qlib`